metauni/metauni.github.io/posts/trs/trs.md

 ![](officehours_tiny.png)

-The Weiqi board at the Island:
+The Weiqi board at the Island.
+There is a [video](https://youtu.be/wWtrTFI4ppc) of this being constructed:

 ![](Weiqi_tiny.png)